bukka/php-crypto/README.md

 ### Linux

-Before starting with installation this extensions, the `OpenSSL` library has to be installed.
-It is defaultly installed on the most Linux distribution.
+Before starting with installation of this extensions, the `OpenSSL` library has to be installed.
+It is defaultly installed on the most Linux distributions.

-Currently PHP needs to be compiled with OpenSSL extension (`--with-openssl`).
+The minimal version of OpenSSL that is supported is 0.9.8 but it is recommended to have installed version 1.0.1+ to use all features.

+Of course PHP has to be installed too.
+The minimal version that is supported is 5.3 as the extension uses namespaces.
+Currently PHP also needs to be compiled with OpenSSL extension (`--with-openssl`).
 This dependency will be removed in the future.

 #### Fedora